GladysAssistant/v4-website/docs/integrations/camera.md

 http://user:password@192.168.1.20/video?profile=0
 ```

-If you don't find this information on your camera manual, you can use this website: [https://www.ispyconnect.com/sources.aspx](https://www.ispyconnect.com/sources.aspx), a database of cameras with their connection information.
+If you can't find this information on your camera manual, try using this website: [https://www.ispyconnect.com/sources.aspx](https://www.ispyconnect.com/sources.aspx) (this is a database of cameras with their relevant connection information).

 There is a even a built-in URL generator.